adjohnston/web-progressions-notes/01-progressive-webapps-and-the-future-of-the-web.md

 2014 - 14% spent on web vs apps mobile

-Consumers want UX
-UX is a feature too
+Consumers want UX.
+UX is a feature too.

 ---